-1 Project Name LCG, CDP Housing Rehabilitation Program (Major and Minor Rehab) Target Area Jurisdiction of the Lafayette City-Parish Consolidated Government Goals Supported Low/Mod Owner Households Needs Addressed Affordable Housing - L/M Owner Housing Rehab Funding CDBG: \$586,126 Description LCG-CDP will address low-and moderate-income owner housing affordability through rehabilitation.
+1 Project Name LCG, CDP Housing Rehabilitation Program (Major and Minor Rehab) Target Area Jurisdiction of the Lafayette City-Parish Consolidated Government Goals Supported Low/Mod Owner Households Needs Addressed Affordable Housing - L/M Owner Housing Rehab Funding CDBG: \$857,367 Description The CDP will address low-and moderate-income owner housing affordability through rehabilitation.
 This program will address physical housing problems that income-qualifying households cannot financially address on their own.
-Target Date 9/30/2025 Estimate the number and type of families that will benefit from the proposed activities The Housing Rehabilitation Program anticipates serving twenty (20) households: Major Rehab - two (2) Extremely Low-income Elderly households, two (2) Low-income Elderly households, and one (1) Low-income All Other household.
-Minor Rehab - four (4) Extremely Low-income Elderly households, four (4) Low-income Elderly households, four (4) Small Related Low-income households, and three (3) Moderate-income All Other households.
+Target Date 9/30/2025 Estimate the number and type of families that will benefit from the proposed activities The Housing Rehabilitation Program anticipates serving eleven (11) households: Major Rehab - one (1) Extremely Low-income Elderly household, one (1) Low-income Elderly household, and one (1) Low-income All Other household.
+Minor Rehab - two (2) Extremely Low-income Elderly households, two (2) Low-income Elderly households, two (2) Small Related Low-income households, and two (2) Moderate-income All Other households.
 Location Description Addresses for the Housing Rehabilitation Program were not known at the time of this document was prepared.
 All addresses will be within the jurisdiction of LCG, many within HUD delineated low- and moderate-income census block groups.